Veohtu

 (clickable links to instructional videos)

-Bodyweight circuit exercises for trail runners, mountain runners, and ultra runners:
+Bodyweight circuit exercises for trail runners, ultra runners, cross-country (XC) runners, and mountain runners:

-Squat → Bench dip → Single-legged deadlift (RDL) → Incline push-up → Forward lunge (alternating legs) → Alternating bird dog → Lying knee raise → Glute bridge → Standing calf raise → Hip adduction → Plank.
+Squat → Bench dip → Single-legged deadlift (RDL) → Incline push-up → Forward lunge (alternating legs) → Alternating bird dog → Lying knee raise → Inverted row (high bar) → Glute bridge → Standing calf raise → Pike press → Hip adduction → Plank.

-Mountain goat exercises for trail runners, mountain runners, and ultra runners:
+Mountain goat exercises for trail runners, ultra runners, cross-country (XC) runners, and mountain runners:

 Squat jump → Step-up with knee drive → Split jump → Skiers (lateral bounds).

-Weight lifting strength exercises for trail runners, mountain runners, and ultra runners:
+Weight lifting strength exercises for trail runners, ultra runners, cross-country (XC) runners, and mountain runners:

 SUPERSET 1: Squat and Overhead press (OHP).